Martin-Zeithaml/medium/KeySequences.md

   ]
 }
 ```
 The `title` is visible on the Key Sequences bar and for the `description`, and there is hover help for that menu item whereby `SYSIBM.SYS` will be typed on the current cursor position.
+The behavior of this simple definition is like a clipboard.
+But you can define more items, which are always ready to use.

 Note that Zowe TN3270 does not check if the current cursor position is editable.